GioCura/Frontend-Mentor-Projects/Junior/Pricing-Component-With-Toggle/README.md

 # Frontend Mentor - Pricing component with toggle solution

 This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents